Day 1: Wednesday, March 11, 1998

 We went to Andrew Buxton's home, Michael's cousin's, where we looked at some more family pictures and talked.

-Jackie had prepared our supper of potato soup, cheese, and tomato sandwiches, with sausage balls, and she had prepared a raspberry pie for dessert.
+Jackie had prepared our supper of potato soup, cheese and tomato sandwiches, sausage balls, and a raspberry pie for dessert.

 After dinner, we went to Rogers' home (Valentine's son) to get the mailing address of Doreen Bowthorpe, a cousin who lived in Australia.

-Roger had a letter that she had written to him several years before, he was using the letter for a bookmarker.
+Roger had a letter she had written to him several years before; he was using it as a bookmark.

 Roger's family was very nice.